Penguins Don't Fly: Reasoning about Generics through Instantiations and Exceptions: Methodology

 \paragraph{Output Ranking} We rank the outputs from NeuroLogic\astar by template and prompt and we take the top $k_r$ outputs as potential \ev.
 The outputs are ranked by perplexity (for fluency) and by the probability of a specific NLI label (for relevance) and we average the two ranks.
-For NLI labels, we hypothesize that a good \excep aligns with NLI's contradiction, as does a good \inst with entailment (see Figure~\ref{fig:pipeline}).
+For NLI labels, we hypothesize that a good \excep aligns with NLI's contradiction, as does a good \inst with entailment (see Fig.~\ref{fig:pipeline}).
 While this alignment is useful for ranking, the relationship between the \ev and NLI labels is not this straightforward in reality, as we will discuss (\S\ref{sec:ablation}).
-Note that ranking only by perplexity could limit the diversity of the output, since small variations (e.g., word order changes) may result in multiple similar outputs ranked highly, and could also result in non-salient outputs (e.g., output ``Hats can be made of many materials'' for the generic ``Hats are made of wool'') ranked highly.